yazz/VisualJS/README.md

 Adding debuggable elements to the page
 --------------------------------------

+In the past Coils used Domina, and other imperative libraries to add elements to a webpage, something like this, where "logged-in-panel" defines some HTML, and "swap-section" manipulates the DOM:

     (defn-html logged-in-panel []
         (el :div {:class "row" :style "padding: 5px; width:400px;"} [
             (el :div